sjhloco/nornir_orion/README.md

 nr = orion_inv.main("inv_settings.yml")
 ```

-It is possible to add a 2nd argument of True to the *main* function to force it to use static inventory instead of Orion (looks for *hosts.yml* and *groups.yml* in */inventory*).
+It is possible to add a 2nd argument of *True* to the *main* function to force it to use static inventory instead of Orion.
+It looks for *hosts.yml* and *groups.yml* in */inventory*, if */inventory* doesn't exists it uses the files from */nornir_orion/inventory*.

 ```python
 nr = orion_inv.main("inv_settings.yml", True)